Lichiel/Pazlu-snake/README.md

 **[Play Pazlu Snake!](https://github.com/Lichiel/Pazlu-snake/)**

-*(Replace `your-username` and `your-repo-name` with your actual GitHub details after deploying to GitHub Pages)*

 ## How to Run Locally

 1.  **Clone or Download:**
-    *   Clone the repository: `git clone https://github.com/your-username/your-repo-name.git`
+    *   Clone the repository: `git clone https://github.com/Lichiel/Pazlu-snake.git`
     *   Or download the ZIP file and extract it.
 2.  **Navigate:** Open the project folder in your file explorer or terminal.
 3.  **Open `index.html`:** Double-click the `index.html` file to open it in your default web browser.